ryansmccoy/py-sec-edgar/README.rst

 Python SEC Edgar
 ================

 A Python package used to download complete submission filings from the sec.gov/edgar website.
+The goal for this project is to allow for

 Features
 --------